michhar/navigating-ml/docs/python/nlp.md

-# Natural Language Processing Resources
+# Natural Language Processing (NLP) Resources

 This is a set of materials to learn and practice NLP.
-Can also be used as general reference, such as the list of important libraries and links to course materials.
-(Work In Progress)
+This list may also be used as general reference to go back to for a refresher.

+## Courses and Course Materials (Start Here)

+1. Recurrent Neural Networks by Andrew Ng [Course Youtube Material](https://www.youtube.com/playlist?list=PLBAGcD3siRDittPwQDGIIAWkjz-RucAc7) -- **Highly recommended to start here if you've never done NLP**
+2. Stanford Deep Learning for NLP (cs224n) [Course Material](http://web.stanford.edu/class/cs224n/syllabus.html)

 ## Tutorials